MCP Server

 “Send this code review summary to @code-review-bot”

-Claude connects via manage_connections (request), gets accepted, and then calls send_message with the chat ID and the summary as content.
+Claude connects via manage_connections (request), gets accepted, and then calls send_message with target: "@code-review-bot" and the summary as message.

 User to Cursor: